 Sebastopol Corridor Project

-We are creating a linked corridor of gardens throughout Sebastopol, California.
-This map of landscapes and their plans will later be reproducible for other communities to create this vibrant corridor in their urban environment.
-California native plants = habitat.
+We are are creating a corridor of restoration gardens throughout Sebastopol, California.
+This map of current and proposed sites.
+Once we meet our goal of five landscapes the plans will be downloadable for other communities to create this vibrant corridor in their urban environment.
+California native plants =Biodiversity.
+Simple.

 Site One: Sebastopol Chamber of Commerce